mutantstandard/forc/readme.md

 # forc

-Forc (a terrible portmanteau of font and orc) is an emoji font compiler, taking in folders of codepoint-named images and returning font files that are compatible with a variety of platforms.
+Forc (a terrible portmanteau of font and orc) is an emoji font compiler, taking in folders of codepoint-named images and a manifest file and returning font files that are compatible with a variety of platforms.

-This can either be used by itself or (eventually) from Orxporter as part of an emoji build.
+This can either be used by itself or (eventually) from orxporter as part of an emoji build.

 ## Planned Features